 Description

-A K8 telephone kiosk, produced to a design by Bruce Martin for the General Post Office from 1968.
+The K8 telephone kiosk at High Street Kensington Station is a Grade II listed structure, designed by Bruce Martin for the General Post Office and produced from 1968.

-MATERIALS: cast iron, aluminium and strengthened glass.
-DESCRIPTION: a telephone kiosk built of six cast iron parts and an aluminium door.
-Three sides of the kiosk, including the door, contain large sheets of toughened glass set in rectangular frames with rounded corners.
-There is a lock mechanism above the integral door handle.
-The fourth side is a back panel of cast iron.
-The kiosk has a square plan with a flat-roofed dome, glazed with toughened glass on four sides.
-The panes carry the text 'PRIVATE' and are recessed within a cast-line moulding.
-The kiosk is painted blue and retains its telephone equipment and surround.
-The auto-phone and shelf below are later replacements.
+This kiosk is made from cast iron, aluminium, and strengthened glass.
+It consists of six cast iron parts and features an aluminium door.
+Three sides, including the door, are fitted with large sheets of toughened glass set in rectangular frames with rounded corners.
+Above the integral door handle, there is a lock mechanism.
+The fourth side is a back panel made of cast iron.
+The kiosk has a square plan topped with a flat-roofed dome, which is also glazed with toughened glass on four sides.
+The glass panes are marked with the text 'PRIVATE' and are set within a cast-line moulding.
+The kiosk is painted blue and retains its original telephone equipment and surround, although the auto-phone and shelf below are later replacements.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.